openedx/edx-documentation/en_us/shared/students/sfd_discussions/explore_posts.rst

 * A list of all the posts that contain a contribution from the participant, whether the participant created the original post or contributed a response or comment to a different post.
-The list of posts includes the title of the post and the username of the participant who created the post.
+The list of posts in the discussion navigation pane includes the title of the post and the username of the participant who created the post.
 To see the comments or responses on any post, select **View Discussion** below the post to open the discussion on the **Discussion** page.

 .. image:: ../../../shared/students/Images/Disc_UserContributions.png
  :width: 800